-Willard & Maple printed its first issue in 1994, and has since been a student run annual literary magazine at Champlain College.
-I was hired to design a cover for the fifteenth issue.
+Since 1994, Willard & Maple has been the student run fine art & literary magazine at Champlain College.
+I was hired to design the cover for the fifteenth issue.
 The requirements were to use the magazine title, subtitle, a provided photo, and render in grayscale.

 Adrien Broom's "Day Dreams"

 "Day Dreams," a shoot by PocketWizard sponsored photographer Adrien Broom.
-The idea was to highlight the PocketWizards in action as well as the essence, and final products from the shoot.
+The idea was to recap the shoot and show PocketWizard products in action.

 Product design and build for a local artist.
-The requirements were: easy assembly, lightweight without sacrificing strength, 18x38x28, and "simple."
-I came up with a design that uses custom welded 1/8" brushed aluminum legs, an 18x38x1 composite top, and a 6-outlet power strip mounted on the underside to provide a single plug connection to the wall.
-It weighs 17 pounds and assembles with 20 phillips head screws.
+The requirements were: easy assembly, lightweight without sacrificing strength, 15x36x28, and "simple."
+I came up with a design that uses custom 1/8" brushed aluminum legs, a 15x36x1 pine composite top, and a 6-outlet power strip mounted to the underside providing a single plug connection to the wall.
+It weighs 15 pounds and assembles with 14 phillips head screws.